Kenya-Worldwide-donkey-crisis-option-1-.jpg Kenya-Worldwide-donkey-crisis-option-1-.jpg

 Croatia 🇭🇷

 In Croatia, beneath the cruel guise of “tradition,” horses are chained, terrorized and mercilessly beaten for barbaric log-pulling competitions known as straparijada, for no better reason than human amusement and gambling profits.
-Our partner, Animal Friends Croatia, is committed to enforcing a complete ban on these horse competitions within a year – but they can’t do it alone.
+Our partner, Animal Friends Croatia, is working to end these horse competitions completely.

 United Kingdom 🇬🇧